Skip to main content

 You can temporarily turn off rules using configuration comments in your CSS.

-For example, you can either turn all the rules off:
+For example, you can either turn all the rules off with an unscoped disable comment:

 /* stylelint-disable */